What travel gear does the parent-to-be really need?

 Slightly older children?
 See what we are packing in our plane bag

 Travel Diaper Bags

 Now speaking of that all-important baby bag – diaper bag – nappy bag – call it what you will.
 Forget the cute bunny lined things, your traveller wants something ultra-practical.
-We have always found a backpack style design works best.
+We have always found a backpack design nappy bag works best.

 The material, like everything, needs to be durable and getting something in a unisex pattern always a bonus.
-Check out this selection of bags that can also be warn as a back pack, or hooked off a stroller:
+Check out this selection of bags that can also be worn as a backpack, or hooked off a stroller: